IanWONeill/Lumina/README.md

 ### 🔍 Search Functionality

-    Search your library for movies or TV shows.
+    Search your library for movies or TV shows with keyboard input or voice input.

 ### ⚙️ Settings

-    Customize Orionoid search results for better more tailored files for specific qualities or languages.
+    Customize Orionoid or Torrentio search results for better more tailored files for specific qualities or languages.

 ### 📱 Supported Platforms